Northwestern Syria offensive (April–August 2019): Failed fourth ceasefire

-On 3 August, 24 hours after the implementation of the ceasefire agreement in the "de-escalation" zone heavy shelling was still ongoing.
+On 3 August 24 hours after the implementation of the ceasefire agreement in the "de-escalation" zone heavy shelling was still ongoing.
 Violent clashes erupted between the Syrian army and rebel factions in the eastern countryside of Idlib, in an attempt by the army to infiltrate rebel positions.
 Rebel forces said to have repelled the infiltration attempt.
-The Syrian Army targeted Jayish al-Izza and Hayat Tahrir al-Sham positions near the rebel-held towns of Kafr Zita, Al-Lataminah, as well as the contested village of al-Zakah with missiles and heavy artillery.
+The Syrian Army targeted Jayish al-Izza and Hay'at Tahrir al-Sham positions near the rebel-held towns of Kafr Zita, Al-Lataminah, as well as the contested village of al-Zakah with missiles and heavy artillery.
 Despite the shelling, the army did not attempt to advance on the village and the pro-government air forces remained grounded.

-Tahrir al-Sham rejects withdrawal
+Hay'at Tahrir al-Sham rejects withdrawal

-By the end of the day, Tahrir al-Sham (HTS) leader Abu Mohammad al-Julani announced that the group would categorically refuse to leave the demilitarized zone, adding to his statement that "We [HTS] will not change our position, neither at the request of our friends or our enemies".
+By the end of the day, Hay'at Tahrir al-Sham (HTS) leader Abu Mohammad al-Julani announced that the group would categorically refuse to leave the demilitarized zone, adding to his statement that "We [HTS] will not change our position, neither at the request of our friends or our enemies".
 The full withdrawal of HTS, alongside other radical groups, from the demilitarized zone was one of the key demands of the conditional truce, as well as the original 2018 demilitarization agreement, and as such was given 24 hours to leave the zone by the Russian Ministry of Defence.
 The announcement of the group's rejection of the government's demands led pro-government media to report that the Syrian Army would likely call off the ceasefire and resume offensive operations.
 The Russian government reported that rebel groups had breached the ceasefire regime in the demilitarized zone twice in a 24-hour period.

 On 4 August, the SOHR reported the fall of several shells launched by the government forces targeting the village Al-Zakat and surroundings of the towns of Murak and Lataminah in the northern countryside of Hama.
 But other than that, a cautious calm remainеd the master of situation in the "de-escalation" zone, where the Russian and Syrian warplanes continued to be absent from the skies.
 Similarly, Reuters reported that there were no warplanes, but continued shelling by both sides.